Dubai: Dh4 standard Salik toll gate rate has 'lost momentum'; official suggests 'dynamic pricing'

+The group has been participating in the Dubai Duty Free promotion for a decade, consistently alternating the name on the ticket for each series

-Dubai’s toll gate system needs a dynamic pricing system as studies show that Dh4 lost momentum and impact on traffic, a senior official said.
+Dubai’s toll gate system needs a dynamic pricing system as studies show that the Dh4 rate lost momentum and impact on traffic, a senior official said.

 “For dynamic pricing, there was a statement from RTA earlier this year talking about the possibility of implementing dynamic pricing in the future.
 It didn’t set the time or date for the start of implementation.
 But the studies show that Dh4 lost a lot of its momentum and impact on traffic.
 There is a need to apply dynamic pricing, which varies depending on the time of the day.
 That also suggests there will be an exemption of tariff during certain times of the day,” said Ibrahim Alhaddad, CEO of Salik.